akashnits/DaggerSample/README.md

 # Using Dagger in your Android app

-This folder contains the source code for the "Using Dagger in your Android app" codelab.
+This folder contains the source code for the "Using Dagger in your Android app" codelab

-The codelab is built in multiple GitHub branches:
-* `master` is the codelab's starting point.
-* `1_registration_main`, `2_subcomponents`, and `3_dagger_app` are intermediate
-steps towards the solution.
-* `solution` contains the solution to this codelab.

 # Introduction